MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 Validating s3_conn could verify if we are able to list the prefix, create and remove a file there.
 This seems like an overkill though and a `VALIDATE CONNECTION ...
 WITH` mentioned above would probably be better.

+## Open Questions
+#### What should be the `principal` for this connection?
+For an AssumeRole to work, we need to provide the principal to the user using which we'll try to assume the role.
+I had initially assumed that the principal we generate for AWS Privatelink might work, but that does not seem to be the case.
+Among many things, the principal can be
+1. Our account ID, corresponding to `arn:aws:iam::<account_id>:root`
+2. An IAM user `arn:aws:iam::<account_id>:user/<id>` we create for each user environment
+3. An IAM role `arn:aws:iam::<account_id>:role/<id>` we create for each user environment

+We could simplify and directly use the root account ID (Option 1).
+But this seems insecure that any materialize role/user belonging to this account would be able to assume this user's role.

+Option 3 will not scale, there's a maximum limit of [5000 roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entities) we can create per account.

+Snowflake uses Option 2, they create [one IAM user per user](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration#step-4-retrieve-the-aws-iam-user-for-your-snowflake-account).
+If we want to do this, this will require additional work on the cloud's side to create this user and also how would access and auth work in environmentd/clusterd.